fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

-6. Configure the below parameters to install the [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) with the Aperture Controller by updating the `values.yaml` created during installation and pass it with `install` command:
+6. Configure the below parameters to install the [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) with the Aperture Controller by updating the `values.yaml` created during installation and passing it with `install` command:

    ```yaml
    ingress: